DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

 - component: feature-1
   headline: "Receive Notifications"
   class: social-reputation__feature--1
-  text: "We remove the unknown by providing alerts when your practice is mentioned in a review.
-We monitor dozens of review sites, ensuring any time a review is posted about your practice you will receive an email alert.
-Rest easy knowing you will be the first to know anytime a review is posted online."
+  text: "Rest easy knowing you will be notified anytime your practice is mentioned in an online review.
+We monitor dozens of review sources which ensures when a review is posted, you will receive an email alert."
   btn:
   img: "/img/products/social-reputation/review-notifications.jpg"
   img_alignment: "Left"